-Get ready to start your interior designer career—but see if you need licensure.
+Get ready to start your interior designer career—but see if you need licensure first.

 As you begin working as an interior designer, all of the education, job experience and testing leads up to one last hurdle: licensure.
 Several U.S. states and jurisdictions (including Puerto Rico) and seven Canadian provinces currently have laws on the books that require an interior design license for professional designers.